hwang42/Gerund-Study/README.md

 ## Usage

 We divided the dataframe generation process into three stages: parse, extract, and classify.
-To carry out each of the stages, follow the following instructions, assuming the desired virtual environment is activated.
+To carry out each of the stages, follow the next instructions in order, assuming the desired virtual environment is activated.

 ### Parse Stage